maklja/rxjs-observable-spy/packages/observableSpy/README.md

   },
   complete() {
-    // we received complete event from observable, so this verification step is finished return true;
+    // we received complete event from observable, so this verification step is finished },
-  },
 };

 it('will verify that all observable values are numbers', async function () {
   const numbersObservable = from([1, 2, 3, 4]);
   const receivedValues = await verifyObservable(numbersObservable, [
-    // register a single verification step that will check if
+    // register a single verification step that will check
-    // all incoming values are numbers
+    // if all incoming values are numbers allNumbersVerificationStep,
-    allNumbersVerificationStep,
   ]);